quintanar401/DCoQ/README.md

 ### Intro

 There are many hidden features and obscure practices in q.
-This lista some of them.
+This lists some of them.

 ### Magic value